dombrga/aws-dev-notes/AWS exam readiness.md

 - in cf template, DeletionPolicy to Retain to prevent accidental deletion of RESOURCE.
 Set stack termination protection to Enable for WHOLE STACK.
 - AWSLambdaBasicExecutionRole grants permission to upload to cw, not to s3.
 Lambda func execution role is an iam role that grants the func to access aws services and resources.
 - route53 is dns service. clouffront is a cdn service
 - app load balancer supports path-based routing.
+Application Load Balancer supports sticky sessions, enabling stateful applications.
 - deploy ssl certs to load balancer
 - sort keys can filtered through range queries like >, <, begins_with, between
 - sse-kms supports automatic key rotation for s3